-Arctic Cat recommends the following procedure to prepare the ATV for storage.
-An authorized Arctic Cat ATV dealer should perform this service; however, the owner/operator may perform this service if desired.
+We recommend the following procedure to prepare the ATV for storage.
+An authorized dealer should perform this service; however, the owner/operator may perform this service if desired.

 1. Clean the seat cushion (cover and base) with a damp cloth and allow to dry.
 2. Clean the ATV thoroughly by washing dirt, oil, grass, and other foreign matter from the entire ATV.
 Allow the ATV to dry thoroughly.
 DO NOT get water into any part of the engine or air intake.
 3. Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank.
 4. Clean the interior of the air filter housing.
-5. On the 400, drain the carburetor float bowl and turn off the fuel valve (located on the right side of the gas tank).
-6. Plug the hole in the exhaust system with a clean cloth.
+5. Plug the hole in the exhaust system with a clean cloth.

-7. Apply light oil to the upper steering post bushing and plungers of the shock absorbers.

-8. Tighten all nuts, bolts, cap screws, and screws.
+6. Apply light oil to the upper steering post bushing and plungers of the shock absorbers.
+7. Tighten all nuts, bolts, cap screws, and screws.
 Make sure rivets holding components together are tight.
 Replace all loose rivets.
 Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications.

-9. On the 500, fill the cooling system to the bottom of the stand pipe in the radiator neck with properly mixed coolant.
+8. Fill the cooling system to the bottom of the stand pipe in the radiator neck with properly mixed coolant.